Updated: 06 Jun 2023

 How and Where to Play European Roulette

-As the name of the game suggests, American Roulette is very popular in the United States, as well as having a community following at top US casino sites.
+As the name of the game suggests, American Roulette is very popular in the United States, as well as having a community following at top online casino usa sites.
 While the reduced house bias makes the European version more popular in general, some players prefer the additional challenge of the American version of the game.
 Traditionally, American Roulette tables accepted lower minimum bets because of the reduced chance of a win, but this benefit is less common in the online world.

 European Roulette Strategy